Coastal Towns of the Italian Riviera

 Approaching this enchanting village by sea provides an idyllic experience.
 The petite harbor is enclosed by the characteristic pastel-colored Ligurian houses, while the charming piazza is graced with inviting restaurants and bars.
 Within the natural harbor, one can find a small sandy beach and the Church of Santa Margherita di Antiochia.

-Surrounding the village are olive groves organized into steep terraces, famed for yielding some of the nation’s finest olive oil.Read more about Vernazza
+Surrounding the village are olive groves organized into steep terraces, famed for yielding some of the nation’s finest olive oil.Read our Vernazza Travel Guide

 Lerici, positioned gracefully on the Gulf of Poets, possesses an inherent charm that has made it an inevitable destination.
 A town adorned with pastel hues, nestled by the serene gulf, Lerici’s allure to literary figures and travelers is undeniable.
 Often referred to as the Pearl of the Gulf, Lerici is indeed a precious gem in its own right.

 Its significance is not lost on history, with mentions by Dante and the visits of celebrated poets like Shelley, Byron, and D.H.
 Lawrence, who found themselves drawn to its shores for inspiration.
 The town’s captivating features include sinuous coves, rugged cliffs, a glistening sea, and the cheerful façades of its painted houses, all beneath the watchful gaze of its dominant castle.
 Lerici exudes a magnetic appeal akin to the renowned Cinque Terre but maintains its own character, less crowded yet boasting ample sandy expanses along its beaches.